Search over 0 Lakeland Terrier dogs across Australia

 Suitable Environment

-Lakeland Terriers are small enough to fit into almost any environment.
-While they are generally friendly towards people and other animals, their strong prey drive and terrier instincts mean that they may not always be compatible with smaller pets like cats or rodents.
+Lakeland Terriers can adapt to almost any environment.
+While they generally warm up to people and other animals, their strong prey drive and terrier instincts may make them less compatible with smaller pets like cats or rodents.

 Other Considerations

-● Lakeland Terriers are vocal dogs, much like other terrier breeds.
+● Lakeland Terriers are vocal, much like other terrier breeds.

-● The breed’s terrier instincts and strong prey drive can make them more assertive towards smaller animals, but early socialisation and proper training can help curb these behaviours.
+● Their terrier instincts and strong prey drive can make them assertive towards smaller animals, but early socialisation and proper training can mitigate these behaviors.

-● The Lakeland Terrier was originally bred to hunt foxes that were preying on sheep in the English countryside.
+● Originally bred to hunt foxes preying on sheep in the English countryside.

 How can I take good care of my Lakeland Terrier?